ForkKILLET/5d-chess-renderer/README.md

 Zoom and move the viewport to view a present board.

   - move - *[Optional]* Boolean indicating to move the viewport to the center of a present board.
 Defaults to `true`.
-  - zoom - *[Optional]* Boolean indicating to zoom the viewport to view a present board.
+  - zoom - *[Optional]* Boolean or number indicating to zoom the viewport to view a present board.
+If number, it is used as the zoom factor.
 Defaults to `true`.
   - **Return** - Nothing.

 **.zoom.board(timeline, turn, player, [move, zoom])**